Law Success Instructor

 While working as a corporate practitioner, Professor Copes served as an adjunct professor of law teaching and coaching international law and appellate advocacy.

-Professor Copes earned her J.D., magna cum laude, from St. Mary’s University School of Law, where she won numerous honors and awards for her leadership skills and academic excellence.
+A first-generation college student, Professor Copes earned her J.D., magna cum laude, from St. Mary’s University School of Law, where she won numerous honors and awards for her leadership skills and academic excellence.
 She sharpened her advocacy skills as a national, regional, and state moot court competitor, while serving as a research assistant in the areas of state, federal, and military rules of evidence and military justice.
 Professor Copes also holds a post-doctorate degree in international and comparative law, graduating at the top of her LL.M. class.

 She is a former intern to Judge Emilio M. Garza of the United States Court of Appeals for the Fifth Circuit.